1. Home

 Covering a mortgage

-How much family life insurance do we need?
+How much cover does my family need?

 Compare family life insurance quotes

-Can I leave my family life insurance pay-out to my children?
+Can I leave my family life insurance payout to my children?

 Yes, but there are a few things to consider before you do: